MishchenkoYuriy/MusicFlow/README.md

 - A video (track or album) can be saved in the different playlists.
 - Playlists can have the same name.

 ## How does it find music?

-Exploring the Search Engine
+Check out the Tableau dashboard (TODO) for a quick introduction.

-Let's say you're looking for a track, you probably won't blindly save the first position in your search.
+Looking for a track, you enter just enough information to find it, but still you probably won't blindly save the first position in the search results.
 So we have a video, but how do we find the same track on Spotify?
-This is the main problem with this project.
+That's the problem this project was created for.

-The first step in finding albums, playlists and tracks from the dirty YouTube videos is to provide a threshold (`THRESHOLD_MS` variable in the `.env` file).
-The engine searches videos with a duration less than the threshold as tracks, and those greater than or equal to the threshold as albums and playlists.
+By providing a threshold (`THRESHOLD_MS` variable in the `.env` file) you tell to search videos with a duration less than the threshold as tracks, and those greater than or equal to the threshold as albums and playlists.
 For example, if you set `THRESHOLD_MS=720000`, a video that lasts for 11:59 will be recognised as a track.
-If the threshold is not specified, the engine will search all videos as tracks.
+If no threshold is specified, all videos will be searched as tracks.

-### Things to consider
-- The `limit` affects the result and doesn't just concatenate it
-- Special characters in titles

 ### Searching Tracks
-1. If the video belongs to a [topic channel](https://support.google.com/youtube/answer/7636475?hl=en#zippy=%2Chow-does-youtube-decide-when-to-auto-generate-a-topic-channel-for-an-artist) (` - Topic` in the channel name), the title is probably a track name and the channel name (without ` - Topic`) is the name of an artist.
-The engine will use Spotify syntax as the strictest search:<br>
-`track:<video_title> artist:<channel_name>`
-2. If it's not a topic channel video, the engine will <b>instead</b> search for the video title:<br>
-`<video_title>`
+1. `track:<fixed_title> artist:<author>` — first, we remove special symbols (e.g. brackets, `|`, `:`, `-`) and redundant words (e.g. year, `OST`) from titles.
+We use [Spotify syntax](https://support.spotify.com/us/article/search/) as the strictest search.
+Note that quotes aren't necessary.
+2. `<fixed_title>` — the channel name may not be relevant (user-generated content).
+3. `track "<fixed_title>"` — alternative to the Spotify colons.
+Trying to say that we want a track in a softer way.
-3. In some cases (~8% on my data) the engine may not be able to find the track from the the topic channel video.<br>
+4. `<author> <fixed_title>` — the author's name may not be exactly the same on Spotify, in which case we won't find the track on the first step.
-`track "<video_title>"`
-4. As a final option, the engine will concatenate the channel name and the video title.<br>
-`<channel_name> <video_title>`
+5. `track "<title>"` — in some cases important information may have been deleted, such as a track version.
+If the title has been changed in any way, we search with the raw title.
+6. `<title>`

-How does the search engine know a track has been found?
-It checks two conditions.
+Two conditions indicating that a track has been found:
+1. Both the title and at least one of the artists are present in the video's title.
+   - Caveat: On my data OSTs usually don't have artists in the titles.
+For them, matching title is enough.
-1. The difference between the YouTube video and the track is less than or equal to 5 seconds.
+2. The difference between the YouTube video and the track is less than or equal to 5 seconds.
-2. Both the title of the track and at least one of the artists are present in the video's title.

-### Searching Albums
+### Searching Albums, EPs and Playlists
-The first try: `<video_title>`<br>
-The second try: `album "<video_title>"`<br>
+We look for the album first.

+1. `<fixed_title>` — remove special symbols (e.g. brackets, `|`, `:`, `-`) and redundant words (e.g. year, `OST`, `Full Album`) from titles.
+2. `<title>` — in some cases important information may have been deleted.
+If the title has been changed in any way, we search with the raw title.
+3. `<author> <fixed_title>` — for other users' albums/playlists, we include the author in the search query.

-If an album is not found, the engine will look for a playlist.
+If no album is found, we follow the same steps for the playlist.

-How does the search engine know an album has been found?
-It checks two conditions.
+Three conditions indicating that an album or playlist has been found:
+1. The title on Spotify matches the title on YouTube, and the artist matches the channel name.
-1. The difference between the YouTube video and the album is less than or equal to 40 seconds.
+2. The difference between the YouTube video and the album/playlist is less than or equal to 40 seconds.
-2. At least 70% of the album's tracks are present in the video's description (the album must contain 4 or more tracks to give an objective percentage).<br>
+3. At least 60% of tracks found (the album/playlist must contain 4 or more tracks to give an objective percentage).
-Why is the percentage so low?
+   - Why is the percentage so low?
 We probably want at least 90% of the tracks.
 My data had spelling mistakes, extra prefixes and suffixes, extra or missing characters (usually spaces or brackets), slightly different translations or transcriptions.
 For example, `Part 1` instead of `Pt.
 1`.
-In these cases 70% is optimal to eliminate few tracks.
+In these cases 60% is optimal to eliminate few tracks.

-### Searching Playlists
-TODO

 ### Which flow to choose?
 &nbsp; | Youtube Data API | ytmusicapi
 --- | --- | ---
 Support extraction of other users' albums, EPs and playlists | No | Yes Amount of extracted music | Wide, some extracted videos may not be music | Strict, some music may not be extracted, especially uploaded videos
+Your playlists | Extract all your playlists (you can manually exclude some of them) | Extract only playlists with at least one music video (no exclusion supported)

 ### Disclaimer
 This project may be bad to copy:
 - Classical music
 - Clips, live performances, covers, remixes and extended versions

-When the flow is finished, you can check how well the search engine has done by looking at the pre-made analyses in `dbt/analyses/` and views in `dbt/models/marts`.
+After the flow is finished, you can check what was found and what was not found by looking at the pre-made analyses in `dbt/analyses/` and views in `dbt/models/marts`.
 Read more about this in the dbt Docs.